Problem #1 Solution

 Lemma decr_0 : forall f x, decr f -> f x = 0 -> forall y, x <= y -> f y = 0.

-has actually dropped (in which case we can use the inductive hypothesis).
+At the inductive step of the proof, we check if there is an n-valley at x (in which case the proof is done) or if the value of f has actually dropped (in which case we can use the inductive hypothesis).
 We can perform this check using the following lemma:

 Lemma valley_or_drop : forall n f x, decr f -> valley f n x \/ exists y, f y < f x.

-This is proven using a straightforward induction on n
+This is proven using a straightforward induction on n.